Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Conclusion

 \section{Conclusion}

 This paper investigates the underlying mechanisms of modality following in MLLMs through the lens of information flow.
 We identify instruction tokens as structural anchors where modality competition is resolved.
-Our analysis reveals a functional stratification within the transformer architecture: shallow attention sublayers act as latent buffers, while deep attention sublayers drive the final arbitration by overcoming the semantic inertia of MLPs.
-Furthermore, by proposing Targeted Attention Block and Amplification, we establish the causal necessity and sufficiency of specialized attention heads in the arbitration process, thereby validating the robustness of our mechanistic framework.
-This work provides a principled foundation for enhancing model transparency and achieving reliable governance of multimodal information.
+Our analysis reveals a functional stratification within the transformer architecture: shallow attention layers act as latent buffers, while deep attention layers resolve modality arbitration based on instruction intent, with a sparse subset of attention heads driving this process.
+Targeted attention-head interventions validate the functional specificity of these heads, thereby validating the robustness of our mechanistic framework.
+This work,provides a mechanistic account of modality following and informs future efforts to improve how MLLMs integrate and utilize multimodal evidence.